 If the property is strata title or subject to a body corporate, getting issues fixed can sometimes be difficult.
 It’s more complex to make significant changes to the property.

 We ultimately recommend you consider a professional building and pest inspection to help assess house defects, but it is far simpler to scan the home first yourself, even in your first visit, to give you a list of extra costs.
 The process will make you more informed and help you make a better buying decision.

-Buyer Marketing – Melbourne’s most experienced buyers advocates are your winning edge with property buying.
+Buyer Marketing – Melbourne’s most experienced buyer advocates are your winning edge in property buying.
 We specialise in securing property for home buyers in Melbourne.
 We assist you in screening for house defects when it comes to purchasing a property.

 Enter your details below to download our Essential FREE Property Buyers Guide and learn our 4 steps to success!